Please ensure Javascript is enabled for purposes of website accessibility

 Sales of both battery electric vehicles (BEVs, i.e., fully electric cars) and hybrids have spiked in the last five years, but hybrids have maintained their lead, especially when you include plug-in hybrids like my XC90, as a more popular alternative to EVs as they are both a more practical and cheaper option.
 While Americans bought a record 1.2 million electric vehicles last year – up 46% from 2022 – hybrid sales surged 65%.
 When you include plug-ins, roughly 10% of all new cars purchased in the U.S. in 2023 were hybrids, vs. a 7.6% market share for pure electrics.

 And while electric vehicle stocks were all the rage in 2020-21, they have since fallen out of favor, with everything from Tesla (TSLA) to Rivian (RIVN) still trading well below their late-2021 peaks as sales growth – while still quite robust – has slowed since the pandemic-era shopping spree.
 Hybrid sales growth has slowed too, but investors have started gravitating more to the companies that sell them.
-Invariably, those are well-established, big-name car companies made famous by many decades of selling internal combustion engine vehicles; most aren’t ready to fully abandon their roots but want to tap into the surging national (and global) appetite for electric, so – like my family did a year ago – are turning to hybrids as a compromise.
+Invariably, those are well-established, big-name car companies made famous by many decades of selling internal combustion engine vehicles; most aren’t ready to fully abandon their roots but want to tap into the surging national (and global) appetite for electric, so – like my family did 18 months ago – are turning to hybrids as a compromise.

 As a result, these once-stodgy car companies are tapping into new revenue streams, and their share prices are surging accordingly.
 Here are three auto stocks that are getting the biggest hybrid bumps.